-He said this is a pivotal moment for Canada as the sovereignty and economy are under attack.
+Ontario Premier Doug Ford said Canada is at a pivotal moment as its sovereignty and economy are under attack.

 “We’re cutting red tape, keeping taxes and fees low, and helping workers keep more of their hard-earned money.
 We’re doubling down on our more than $223 billion plan to build, which is the largest plan of its kind in Canadian history,” Ford said.